code-423n4/2023-06-lukso/README.md

 ## LSP0ERC725Account

 _[LSP0ERC725Account]_ is an advanced smart contract-based account that offers a comprehensive range of essential features.
-It provides secure data storage, a flexible execution medium, extensibility, and full ownership control.
+It provides generic data storage, a generic execution medium, and a universal function to be notified about different actions, such as token transfers, followers, information, etc ..
+Also it offers extensibility where you can add functions to the account as extensions after deployment to support new standards and functions, and also providing a full secure ownership control.

 ## LSP14Ownable2Step

 _[LSP14Ownable2Step]_ is an advanced ownership module designed to enable contracts to have a clear ownership structure.
 It introduces a crucial feature of two-step processes for both ownership transfer and renouncement, which significantly reduces the likelihood of accidental or unauthorized changes to the contract's ownership.
 This enhanced security mechanism ensures that ownership actions require deliberate and careful confirmation, minimizing the risk of unintended transfers or renouncements.
+Using a two-step process where the new owner has to accept ownership ensures that the contract is always owned by an address that has control over it since the new owner explicitly accepts ownership, proving that it has control over its address.

 ## LSP20CallVerification